blablacar/istio-redirector/CONTRIBUTING.md

 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.

 ## Suggesting Enhancements
-In case you want to suggest for Istio redirector, please follow this guideline to help maintainers and the community understand your suggestion.
+In case you want to suggest for istio-redirector, please follow this guideline to help maintainers and the community understand your suggestion.
 Before creating suggestions, please check [issue list](https://github.com/etifontaine/istio-redirector/issues) if there's already a request.

 Create an issue and provide the following information: